mattowsh/holbertonschool-AirBnB_clone/README.md

 - All tests are execute using the `unittest` module

 ## The console main file
-- **`console.py`** : contains the entry point of the command interpreter and specific methods to handle the input. **These are the commands you must have to work in the console**:
+- **`console.py`** : contains the entry point of the command interpreter and specific methods to handle the input. **These are the commands you must use to work in the console**:

 	| Function | Description | Usage example |
 	| -- | -- | -- |